 I hope you find this Form 1 booklet helpful in preparing your taxes.
-When you are ready to file, please consider electronic filing rather than filing on paper.
-There are benefits to e-filing your tax return.
-Last year, almost 95% of Massachusetts taxpayers e-filed their returns.
+When you are ready to file, I encourage you to consider e-filing instead of submitting a paper return.
+There are several benefits to e-filing your tax return, including using approved tax software and hiring a tax preparer.